psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

 CHAP.

-was that all the dead man’s sins, especially the one for which his soul had been required of him, might be deposited there that they might not attach in any degree to the survivors, and that the anger of the god might be appeased.
-He next addressed the corpse, usually saying, “ With you let the guilt !. now remain.”
+was that all the dead man's sins, especially the one for which his soul had been required of him, might be deposited there that they might not attach in any degree to the survivors, and that the anger of the god might be appeased.
+He next addressed the corpse, usually saying, "With you let the guilt !. now remain."
 The pillar or post of the corpse, as it was

 . called, was then planted in the hole, and the hole filled up.